Click a link below to jump to a section on this page:

 - That’s why we put so much emphasis on building your Unit by recruiting leaders.

 And know this:

-No recruiting method works every time for everyone.
+- No recruiting method works every time for everyone.

 - Every recruiting method works some of the time for someone.

-|2021 Guide to Cub Scout Family Recruiting||Download|
+|2023 Guide to Cub Scout Family Recruiting||Download|

 |Recruiting Resources Request | Fillable Form||Download|